javierlopm/pokelang/README.md

 Pokelang requires explicit casting, no type conversion will be done implicitly.

-Dynamic structures as dynamic arrays and structs can be allocated in heap with the built-in procedure *atrapar* and can be freed with *liberar*
+Dynamic structures as dynamic arrays and structs can only be allocated in heap with the built-in procedure *atrapar* and can be freed with *liberar*

 ## Variables